March Marks The Awareness Of Cerebral Palsy Month

 Cerebral Palsy can be diagnosed at any age.
 Parents of a young child will find the diagnosis of Cerebral Palsy very distressing and it can be difficult to digest as it will affect the lives of families.
 There are various online platforms which provide information and advice on Cerebral Palsy including:

-How Hodge Jones & Allen Solicitors can help you
+How Hodge Jones & Allen can help you

 Our experts are very experienced in handling high value Cerebral Palsy cases.
 We understand the difficulties faced by parents in accessing support for their child.
 We have a long track record of successfully assisting families to resolve their claims and achieving the best possible outcomes for our clients.
-Our highly skilled team of medical negligence solicitors will advise you comprehensively about the merits of your claim, funding and ensure that you and your family get the best possible results.
+Our highly skilled team of medical negligence solicitors will advise you comprehensively about the merits of your claim, funding and ensure that you and your family get the best possible results, contact us now on 0808 271 9413 or request a call back.